Oral Appliance Therapy Treatment Protocol

 Sleep apnea affects 18 million Americans, though people may not be aware that they are experiencing it.
 Obstructive sleep apnea is a condition in which you stop breathing in the middle of your sleep, due to obstruction in your airway when your soft tissues collapse naturally.
 Your brain will rouse you awake (whether or not you are conscious) so that the airway is unblocked.
-In the course of a night’s sleep, people with sleep apnea may “wake up” hundreds of times – often times without even realizing it.
+In the course of a night, people with sleep apnea may “wake up” hundreds of times – often times without even realizing it.

 With obstructive sleep apnea, this poor quality of sleep leads to a number of issues during the waking hours, from drowsiness and daytime fatigue to irritation and concentration problems.
-More severe obstructive sleep apnea could lead to a number of more serious medical consequences, such as cardiovascular issues.
+More severe cases could lead to a number of more serious medical consequences, such as cardiovascular issues.

 The symptoms of obstructive sleep apnea are: loud or frequent snoring, silent pauses in breathing, choking or gasping sounds, daytime sleepiness or fatigue, unrefreshing sleep, insomnia, or morning headaches, to name a few.
 Because you’re generally sleeping when you experience obstructive sleep apnea, it’s important to pay attention to the symptoms while you’re awake.

 If you believe you – or your loved one – might be experiencing obstructive sleep apnea, it’s important to seek treatment.
 Oral appliance therapy is one form of treatment that is effective and convenient.
 Here are the steps to take to receive oral appliance therapy for your obstructive sleep apnea.